NEWSLETTER

 Overview

-Thunderstruck's 100% owned Liwa prospect features 4 high grade gold prospects which have been identified over an approximately 3 km northeast-southwest oriented structural corridor.
-Thunderstruck has completed geochemical and geophysical survey campaigns resulting in the discovery of numerous zones of alteration returning anomalous soil, outcrop, float and trench gold grades.
+Thunderstruck's 100% owned Liwa epithermal/porphyry prospect features four high-grade precious metals targets over a 3 km structural corridor and is open in all directions.
+Comprehensive geochemical and geophysical campaigns by the Company resulted in the discovery of numerous zones of alteration returning anomalous soil, outcrop, float and trench gold grades with coincident geophysical anomalies at depth.

 Location